archangelstv/Prophecy-of-the-Archangels/README.md

-                           The Belicamp*The Words of Archhangel Michael
+                           The Belicamp*The Words of Archangel Michael

 It is his time
 No one can stop him